 Grades are only symbolic of that which lies behind them-knowledge gained and retained in a usable form.
-They are tools for measuring whether the amount of knowledge is adequate for successful completion of a course and for achievement of a college degree.
-Grades at Roanoke Bible College are recorded using the following scale.
+They are tools for measuring whether the amount of knowledge is adequate for successful completion of a course and for achievement of a University degree.
+Grades at Mid-Atlantic Christian University are recorded using the following scale.

-Letter Grade Scale Description Quality Points
+Letter Grade Description Quality Points

-A+ 99-100 4.000
+A+ 4.000

-A 96-98 Excellent 4.000
+Α Excellent 4.000

-A- 94-95 3.667
+A- 3.667

-B+ 91-93 3.333
+B+ 3.333

-В 88-91 Good 3.000
+В Good 3.000

-В- 86-87 2.667
+B- 2.667

-C+ 84-85 2.333
+C+ 2.333

-С 80-83 Satisfactory 2.000
+С Satisfactory 2.000

-C- 78-79 1.667
+C- 1.667

-D+ 76-77 1.333
+D+ 1.333

-D 72-75 Inferior but passing 1.000
+D Inferior but passing 1.000

-D- 70-71 0.667
+D- 0.667

-F Below 70 Failing 0.000
+F Failing 0.000

 Au Audit; no credit

-Work Incomplete
+\I Work Incomplete

 NP Not Passing (Basic Studies)

-Р Passing (Basic Studies)
+P Passing (Basic Studies)

 R Course repeated

 S Satisfactory (counts toward earned hours)

 U Unsatisfactory (counts toward earned hours)

-W Withdrawal
+\/\ Withdrawal

-See "Deadline for submission of work" below.
+\See "Deadline for submission of work" below.

 Recording of grades.
-The College maintains records of progress on all students.
-Midsemester grades are reported to students on the basis of work completed by Friday of midsemester week.
-Mid-semester grades are indications of progress; they are not recorded on the student's official transcript.
+The University maintains records of progress on all students.
+Mid-semester grades are reported to students on the basis of work completed by Friday of mid-semester week.
+Midsemester grades are indications of progress; they are not recorded on the student's official transcript.
 Semester grade reports are issued to students at the end of each semester.
 Semester grade reports are also sent to the parents or guardians of unmarried students under the age of 23; each academic year students complete a grade-release form.
 Semester grades are recorded on permanent transcripts and are furnished to students on request.